Machinist Training Programs and Education Requirements

 Machinist apprenticeship programs are available through community colleges, vocational schools and metal parts companies.
 Apprenticeships can last as long as four years and provide beginning machinists with full-time, paid training in metal shops.
 Apprentices interpret blueprints and practice using basic equipment, such as lathes, saws and grinders, under the supervision of skilled machinists.
 These programs also incorporate lessons in the classroom, such as instruction in math, drafting and shop safety.

-According to the U.S. Bureau of Labor Statistics, an increasing number of machinists are gaining vocational training in associate's degree programs (www.bls.gov).
-Available at community colleges and technical schools, 2-year degree programs in machine technology prepare students for entry-level positions in metalworking.
+According to the U.S. Bureau of Labor Statistics (BLS), an increasing number of machinists are gaining vocational training in associate's degree programs (www.bls.gov).
+Available at community colleges and technical schools, two-year degree programs in machine technology prepare students for entry-level positions in metalworking.
 Curricula focus on theory and technical skills applicable to the field.
 Courses may include precision measurement, computer numerically controlled machinery, blueprint reading, lathe and milling operation, manufacturing math and quality control.
 After obtaining employment, machinists with associate's degrees are usually required to continue training on the job.

 While not mandatory, machinists may choose to exhibit technical skills by earning professional certification.
 The Fabricators & Manufacturer's Association, International offers the Precision Sheet Metal Operator designation to qualified candidates (www.fmanet.org).
 To be eligible for certification, applicants must have one year of machine operator experience, technical instruction or apprenticeship training.
 They are also required to pass a 100-question multiple choice exam focused a variety of metalwork topics, such as materials, equipment operation, machine maintenance, quality control and safety.